maustin/space-game/README.md

 ## Description
 Two ships face off in an epic 1v1 space battle!
+The base game will allow the player to battle against a computer opponent.
+A **stretch goal** will be to allow PVP combat between two human players over the internet.

 ## How It Works
 First, each player will select 3 modules (out of a possible 10) to load onto their ships.
 Once modules are selected, battle will begin.